apachecn/pytorch-doc-zh/docs/1.0/distributed_deprecated.md

 ## Basics

-The &lt;cite&gt;torch.distributed.deprecated&lt;/cite&gt; package provides PyTorch support and communication primitives for multiprocess parallelism across several computation nodes running on one or more machines.
+The `torch.distributed.deprecated` package provides PyTorch support and communication primitives for multiprocess parallelism across several computation nodes running on one or more machines.
 The class `torch.nn.parallel.deprecated.DistributedDataParallel()` builds on this functionality to provide synchronous distributed training as a wrapper around any PyTorch model.
 This differs from the kinds of parallelism provided by [Multiprocessing package - torch.multiprocessing](multiprocessing.html) and [`torch.nn.DataParallel()`](nn.html#torch.nn.DataParallel "torch.nn.DataParallel") in that it supports multiple network-connected machines and in that the user must explicitly launch a separate copy of the main training script for each process.

-In the single-machine synchronous case, &lt;cite&gt;torch.distributed.deprecated&lt;/cite&gt; or the `torch.nn.parallel.deprecated.DistributedDataParallel()` wrapper may still have advantages over other approaches to data-parallelism, including [`torch.nn.DataParallel()`](nn.html#torch.nn.DataParallel "torch.nn.DataParallel"):
+In the single-machine synchronous case, `torch.distributed.deprecated` or the `torch.nn.parallel.deprecated.DistributedDataParallel()` wrapper may still have advantages over other approaches to data-parallelism, including [`torch.nn.DataParallel()`](nn.html#torch.nn.DataParallel "torch.nn.DataParallel"):

 *   Each process maintains its own optimizer and performs a complete optimization step with each iteration.
 While this may appear redundant, since the gradients have already been gathered together and averaged across processes and are thus the same for every process, this means that no parameter broadcast step is needed, reducing time spent transferring tensors between nodes.
 *   Each process contains an independent Python interpreter, eliminating the extra interpreter overhead and “GIL-thrashing” that comes from driving several execution threads, model replicas, or GPUs from a single Python process.
 This is especially important for models that make heavy use of the Python runtime, including models with recurrent layers or many small components.